wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

 The goal of this experiment is to create an example tutorial for the WiSHFUL framework and the UPI functions usage that run on GNURadio platform.
-Specifically, this experiment uses the WiSHFUL framework and the UPI functions to set-up a GNURadio Tx/Rx pair and change parameters.
-All the UPI functions used in this example tutorial are fully documented at link https://wishful-project.github.io/wishful_upis/ and this example tutorial can be found at the link https://github.com/wishful-project/examples
+Specifically, this experiment uses the WiSHFUL framework and the UPI functions to set-up a GNURadio TX/RX pair and change parameters.
+All the UPI functions used in this example are fully documented in https://wishful-project.github.io/wishful_upis/

 We want to demonstrate how the WISHFUL UPI can be exploited to:
-*i*) Setup two GNURadio waveforms, an OFDM Tx and a OFDM Rx;
+*i*) Set up two GNURadio waveforms, an OFDM TX and a OFDM RX;
 *ii*) Show the use of UPI_R to monitor nodes parameters;
-*iii*) Show the use of UPI_R functions to tune the nodes parameters.
+*iii*) Show the use of UPI_R functions to tune the node's parameters.

 # Getting Started

 ## 1. Reserving the VM's

-Reserve ***three WiSHFUL nodes*** by using the reservation system at : https://www.iris-testbed.connectcentre.ie/reservation
+Reserve ***three WiSHFUL nodes*** by using the reservation system at: https://www.iris-testbed.connectcentre.ie/reservation

 These VMs are used as follows:
-(*i*) one VM to run the the controller program, or WiSHFUL controller;
+(*i*) one VM to run the the Controller program, or WiSHFUL Controller;
 (*ii*) one VM to run the TX;
 (*iii*) one VM to run the RX.